 Homefront is a first-person shooter that takes place in a United States ravaged by war against the North Koreans.
 North Korea, led by Kim-Jong-Il's son, has taken over the United States and it is up to freedom fighters to take it back.
-The game aims to make you think about what it would be like to have the United States invaded by North Korea.
+The game aims to make players think about what it would be like to have the United States invaded by North Korea.
 Throughout the campaign players will be allowed to use near-future weapons such as the Goliath rocket launcher.
-While Kaos Studios is handling the console versions of Homefront, Digital Extremes is developing the PC port.
+While Kaos Studios handled the console versions of Homefront, Digital Extremes developed the PC port.

 By the year 2027, when the game starts, North Korea has built up an empire after a unification with South Korea.
 Along with South Korea, other Asian countries such as Japan enter the federation led by Kim-Jong-Il's son.
 The federation makes a partial occupation of the United States in key cities, such as San Francisco.
 The game starts two years after this with freedom fighters attempting to fight back against the occupation.

 - 2011: "North Korea's weapons program continues to intensify...has surpassed 1000 missiles" This shows that North Korea is arming itself.
 Some countries also want the UN to put severe sanctions against North Korea.

 - 2012: "This morning comes the news of Kim Jong Il's death" Kim Jong has died.
 "North Korea greets there new leader son of Kim Jong Ils son Kim Jong-un".